timothycdc/tchungblog/exampleSite/content/blog/a-seemingly-difficult-dfm-maths-question.md

 \\begin{equation}Must\\ find\\ a\\ point\\ Z\\ where\\ \\theta-\\alpha\\ =\\ \\frac{\\pi}{3}\\\\\\\\\\\\\\tan^{-1}\\left(\\frac{y-6}{x}\\right)-\\tan^{-1}\\left(\\frac{y-3}{x}\\right)=\\frac{\\pi}{3}\\\\\\\\\\end{equation}

 And that concludes it for this question!
 I did learn a lot of problem-solving skills from this one.
-This question ought to be worth more than 5 marks ;)
+This .question ought to be worth more than 5 marks ;)

 \*Answer:  The angle at a centre of a circle is twice the angle at the circumference (Picture from [https://www.onlinemathlearning.com/](https://www.onlinemathlearning.com/ "https://www.onlinemathlearning.com/"))